DaveEveritt/unix-for-life/index.md

 ## Parsimony: Create big things only when it is clear by demonstration that nothing else will do

-> ‘Big’ = both large in volume and internal complexity.
+> ‘Big’ means both large in volume, and by internal complexity.
 Allowing structures—social or material—to get too large hurts maintainability.
 People are reluctant to throw away the visible product of lots of work, but overly large structures invite over-investment in approaches that are failed or suboptimal.

 ## Transparency: Design for visibility to make inspection and correction easier